 Vapshots have an almost immediate effect so the individual will know much quicker and be warned of the effects of the alcohol they just ingested.
 In addition each Vapshot only lasts about 10 to 15 minutes.
 It leaves the body much faster than drinking so it's hard to accumulate a lot of it like drinking.
 If you are trying to consume one Vapshot after another, by the fifth one you are consuming, most of the first one will already be out of your system.

 Vapshot (vapor only) is designed to allow you to experience the fun parts of drinking alcohol while minimizing the bad parts.
 With Vapshot, you can have a great buzz all night with a much lower chance of having a hangover the next day.
+At 1/60th the amount of a normal shot of liquor, Vapshots may even mitigate the possible health issues stemming from the consumption of alcohol in liquid form.
+Other social effects of Vapshots may include decreases in drunk driving, resulting in a reduced number of auto accidents and saving lives.

 A Vapshot is designed to put just the right amount of alcohol into your system to give you the desired effects of an alcohol buzz.